1,000,000 free RPC requestsJust a wallet, via x402.

 Are validator scores trustworthy?

 As trustworthy as the validator.
-The onchain mechanism only enforces that the response signature matches the named address.
+The onchain mechanism only enforces that the response transaction comes from the named address.
 Quality of judgment depends on the validator’s own track record, which is itself queryable through the validation history this explorer publishes.